karlseguin/http.zig/readme.md

 # Installation
 This library supports native Zig module (introduced in 0.11).
 Add a "httpz" dependency to your `build.zig.zon`.

-## Async, Threads, Scale
+## Branches and Windows
-Until async support is re-added to Zig, this library is using a stopgap approach for concurrency.
+Until async support is re-added to Zig, 2 versions of this project are being maintained.
+Except for very small API changes and a few different configuration options, the differences between the two branches are internal.

-In the master branch, a naive thread-per-connection is used.
-This approach is straightforward and simple to reason about.
-Despite using a pool of objects, this approach can still cause unpredictable memory spikes due to the overhead of the threads themselves.
-Plus, performance can be hurt due to thread thrashing.
+Whichever branch you pick, if you plan on exposing this publicly, I strongly recommend that you place it behind a robust reverse proxy (e.g. nxing).
+Neither branch does TLS termination and the "basic" branch is relatively easy to DOS.

-As a simple alternative, the `thread_pool = #` configuration value can be set which will use an `std.Thread.Pool`.
-This will make memory usage predictable and can result in better performance.
+The "master" branch is more advanced and only runs on systems with epoll (Linux) and kqueue (e.g. BSD, MacOS).
+It should scale and perform better under load and be more predictable in the face of real-world networking (e.g. slow or misbehaving clients).
+It has a few additional configuration settings to control memory usage and timeouts.

-If your system has access to poll(2) (e.g. Linux, BSD, MacOS), you can also try the [thread_pool](https://github.com/karlseguin/http.zig/tree/thread_pool) branch.
-This uses a custom thread pool, and poll(2) for better concurrency.
-It also supports additional timeout configurations (though, ideally, you leave them disabled and set timeouts in your reverse proxy).
+The "basic" branch uses a naive thread-per-connection.
+It is simpler and should work on most platforms, including Windows.
+This approach can have unpredictable memory spikes due to the overhead of the threads themselves.
+Plus, performance can suffer due to thread thrashing.
+The `thread_pool = #` setting, uses a `std.Thread.Pool` to limit the number of threads, resulting in more predictable memory usage and, assuming good behavior clients, better performance.
+The "basic" branch is very easy to DOS and really _has_ to sit behind a reverse proxy that can enforce timeouts/limits.

 # Usage